|

 [Dennis’ Recommendation: Have at least one

-spare memory card and a storage device to
+spare memory card and storage devices to

-which you can download your images.] |
+which you can download and back up your images.] |

 What